Meher Baba: 1950–1959: God Speaks and automobile accidents

+1960–1969: Final years and death

-In 1962, Baba held one of his last public functions, a mass meeting called the East-West Gathering, held in India.
-At these meetings, at which his Western followers were invited to meet his Indian disciples, Baba gave darshan to many thousands, despite the physical strain this caused him.Awakener Magazine, Volume 9, Number 1–2, 1963, p.
-1 Despite deteriorating health, he continued what he called his "Universal Work", which included fasting and seclusion, until his death on 31 January 1969.
-His samadhi (shrine/tomb) in Meherabad, India, has become a place of international pilgrimage.
+In 1962, Baba held one of his last public functions, a mass meeting in India called the East-West Gathering.
+At these meetings, at which his Western followers were invited to meet his Indian disciples, Baba gave darshan to many thousands, despite the physical strain this caused him.
+Despite deteriorating health, he continued what he called his "Universal Work", which included fasting and seclusion, until his death on 31 January 1969.
+His samadhi in Meherabad, India, has become a place of international pilgrimage.
 In the mid-1960s Baba became concerned with the drug culture in the West and began correspondences with several Western academics, including Timothy Leary and Richard Alpert, in which he discouraged the use of hallucinogenic drugs for spiritual purposes.
-In 1966 Baba's responses to questions on drugs were published in a pamphlet titled God in a Pill?
+In 1966, Baba's responses to questions on drugs were published in a pamphlet titled God in a Pill?
 Meher Baba stated that drug use was spiritually damaging and that if enlightenment were possible through drugs then "God is not worthy of being God".
 Meher Baba instructed his young Western disciples to spread this message; in doing so, they increased awareness of Meher Baba's teachings.
-In an interview with Frederick Chapman, a Harvard graduate and Fulbright scholar who met Baba during a year of study in India, Baba described LSD as "harmful physically, mentally, and spiritually" and warned that "[its continued use] leads to madness or death".

-An anti-drug campaign was initiated by Baba lovers in the United States, Europe and Australia.
-The campaign was mostly futile, but won Baba new followers, and some of Baba's views found their way into academic debate on the merits and dangers of hallucinogens.
+In an interview with Frederick Chapman, a Harvard graduate and Fulbright scholar who met Meher Baba during a year of study in India, Baba described LSD as "harmful physically, mentally, and spiritually" and warned that "[its continued use] leads to madness or death".
+Baba lovers in the United States, Europe, and Australia initiated an anti-drug campaign during this period.
+Though some contend that this campaign was mostly futile, it attracted new followers to Meher Baba.
+Furthermore, some of Baba's views entered into academic debate on the merits and dangers of hallucinogens.

-From the East-West Gathering of 1962 onward, Baba's health deteriorated.
-Despite the physical toll it took on his body, he continued to undergo periods of seclusion and fasting.
-In late July 1968, Baba completed a particularly taxing period of seclusion and stated that by then his work was "completed 100% to my satisfaction".
-He was by then using a wheelchair.
-Within a few months, his condition had worsened and he was bedridden, wracked by muscle spasms that had no clear medical origin.
-Despite the care of several physicians, the spasms worsened.